 Sam Adams brews its signature Oktoberfest with high-quality German hops and just the right amount of malt for a balanced brew that’s easily drinkable.
 Although this Oktoberfest tends to be a little sweeter, it’s never overpowering.

 Expect delicious vanilla and caramel notes laced with the hearty taste of classic malt and barley.
 Some people even think that this Oktoberfest has a salted toffee flavor on the back end.

 One of the best aspects of this beer is that it isn’t too heavy.
 As a result, you can make the smooth transition from Sam Adams’ Summer Ale to Oktoberfest without even skipping a beat.

-Great Lakes Brewing’s “Oktoberfest” is a spicier version of the beer we’re used to, and we love it.
-So if you want to get the closest thing possible to fall in a glass, you need to check out this beer.
+Great Lakes Brewing’s “Oktoberfest” is a spicier version of the beer we’re used to, and beer drinkers love it.
+So if you want to get the closest thing possible to winter in a beer stein, you need to check out this brew.

 It starts with a malty undertone.
 This malt is layered and full of deep autumn flavors and just a touch of bitterness, offset by the addition of Noble hops for a bright kick.

 The body of Great Lakes Brewing’s beer is dark copper, with a healthy foamy head.
 Expect aromatics right away, specifically the caramel and spice, then dig in.